OpenFreeEnergy/gufe/docs/concepts/serialization.rst

   used here.

-These properties, in particular the stability across Python sessions,  make the GUFE key a stable identifier for the object, which means that they can be used for store-by-reference.
+These properties, in particular the stability across Python sessions,  make the gufe key a stable identifier for the object, which means that they can be used for store-by-reference.

 Deduplication of GufeTokenizables